PlatinumFusion/WindowsIOTLEDMatrix/README.md

 GPIO 10		-->  B2 (LED 2: Blue)<br/>
 GPIO 9		-->  G2 (LED 2: Green)<br/>

 This is the DEV, and is untested.
-As of now the Master is untouched from forking from faicalsaid: https://github.com/faicalsaid/WindowsIOTLEDMatrix
+As of now there is no Master branch!
+This was forked from faicalsaid: https://github.com/faicalsaid/WindowsIOTLEDMatrix

 The library is still not very fast and does some flickering.
 Any help will be apreciated.
 This library was based on the work of https://github.com/mattdh666/rpi-led-matrix-panel